Hey, Y’all! Welcome to my new Nest! I know. It’s weird. But it’s time. It’s PAST time.

 Not only did I find myself mourning the loss of a man I deeply respected and genuinely never imaged the world without, but I also realized the attention from my post was unnerving for me.

-In a year I began dreaming of embracing and expanding myself as a writer, it had only taken two months for me to rethink the entire gig.
+In a year when I began dreaming of embracing and expanding myself as a writer, it had only taken two months for me to rethink the entire gig.

-Let me be clear.
-The attention had nothing to do with me and everything to do with an amazing man and his life.
+Let me be clear, the attention had nothing to do with me and everything to do with an amazing man and his life.

 But it was a glimpse.